Naturesbase School Trips

 We offer a wide range of field study and adventurous day activities with the evenings focused on cooking pizza in an earth oven, campfires and stories, bat detecting and night time orienteering.

-We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges or camping around a fire, children go home full of energy and teachers go home with a wealth of new ideas.
+We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges , children and students go home full of energy and teachers go home with a wealth of new ideas.

 'A year's worth of awe and wonder' Ex OFSTED inspector.